bigkahuna00/GPTman/README.md

 # GPTman

-A simple tool that is designed to be an AI-powered alternative to man pages on *Nix-systems.
+A simple tool that is designed to be an AI-powered alternative to man pages.

 ## 🌟 Advantages compared to man pages (as written by GPT-4)